Top Brexiteer Boris Johnson penned arguments for staying in EU: report

 The report said his "remain" column argued that Britain should be intimately engaged with the EU, warned of an economic shock if it left, and suggested British financial contributions to the EU were a small price to pay for single market access.

-These points all contradict arguments that Johnson made time and again on the campaign trail, and has continued to make since being elevated to the Cabinet.
+These points all contradict arguments that Johnson made on the campaign trail, and has continued to make.

-A source familiar with what happened at the time told Reuters the Sunday Times article was accurate, adding that Johnson was leaning heavily toward Brexit when he wrote the "remain" column but wanted to satisfy himself he had tested all the arguments.

-The source said that having written it, Johnson immediately said that the arguments in favor of staying in the bloc "don't stack up".
+Johnson said he wrote the "semi-parodic" article backing Britain's continued membership of the EU to help confirm his belief that the country was better off leaving.

+"It is perfectly true that back in February I was wrestling with (the question) like I think a lot of people in this country," Johnson told Sky News, adding that he penned the pro-EU article after writing "a long piece which came down overwhelmingly in favor of leaving".

+"I set them side by side and it was blindingly obvious what the right thing to do was, and I think the people made the right decision.
+They voted very substantially to leave the European Union and that is what we're going to do."

-The Sunday Times published excerpts from the column, which was written in February, in a front-page article released late on Saturday.
+The Sunday Times published excerpts from the column, written in February, in a front-page article released late on Saturday.

 "This is a market on our doorstep, ready for further exploitation by British firms.
 The membership fee seems rather small for all that access.
 Why are we so determined to turn our back on it?" he wrote, according to the article.